 Take Steps this Fall to Protect Your Septic System from Problems

 Septic bacteria additives are commonly found in most hardware stores and of course online.
 If you choose to shop your local store, be sure that you purchase a product that is designed to RESTORE problems, not just PREVENT.
 This not so subtle difference is where many homeowners make mistakes.
-They choose a product like rid x or drano without realizing that they need something far more powerful.
+They choose a products from their local store without realizing that they need something far more powerful.
 These preventative treatments are like a drop in a bucket, they do very little to change the condition of your septic system.

 For real results, choose septic shock treatments, or restorative septic treatments that will reverse build up and drastically increase septic bacteria activity.